clyze/build-tools/README.md

 * String _flavor_: the name of the flavor to use.
 If not given, default tasks are used (such as 'assembleDebug'/'assembleRelease').

+* List _replacedByExtraInputs*: a list of string pairs of artifacts that are provided by _extraInputs_ and thus should not be resolved by the dependency resolver (e.g. `[ [ "com.android.support", "appcompat-v7" ], [ "com.android.support", "recyclerview-v7" ] ]`).